-On 15 July 2020, the IASB issued Classification of Liabilities as Current or Non-current - Deferral of Effective Date (Amendment to IAS 1) deferring the effective date of the January 2020 amendments to IAS 1 for annual reporting periods beginning on or after 1 January 2023.
+On July 15, 2020, the IASB issued Classification of Liabilities as Current or Non-current - Deferral of Effective Date (Amendment to IAS 1) deferring the effective date of the January 2020 amendments to IAS 1 for annual reporting periods beginning on or after January 1,2023.
+The Accounting Standards Board approved this amendment to IAS 1 on October 2020.